ri-buni/Wild-clock-with-Emnny/Firmware/README.md

+# README AND WHOLE CODE WAS MADE BY CLAUDE CODE

 # Bunbun — ESP32-S3 AI Clock

 Tiny AI bunny that lives in your clock.
 Talks to you, sasses you, sleeps when